Incorporating Kinematic Wave Theory into a Deep Learning Method for High-Resolution Traffic Speed Estimation: Data and Training

 We train five instances of the anisotropic and isotropic CNN models, and report the average of their performance results.
 We use the \textit{TensorFlow} framework \cite{tensorflow} to train all the models.
-The two major hyper-parameters, namely the number of output filters and the kernel size in each layer, are independently optimized using the inbuilt \textit{Hyperband} algorithm \cite{Lisha2018hyperband}.
+The two major hyper-parameters, namely the CNN kernel width and depth in each layer, are independently optimized using the Hyperband algorithm \cite{Lisha2018hyperband}, which belongs to the class of bandit-based algorithms.
 Other hyper-parameter choices are: gradient descent batch size: 32 samples, total training epochs: 300, (fixed) learning rate: $1e-3$, and optimizer: Adam \cite{kingma2014adam}.
 We use a GPU cluster with NVIDIA Tesla V100 32GB for training the models.
 The run time for a single training experiment is between $120$ and $150$ min.
 Note that the training can be viewed as an offline procedure.